 Green Homes Grant Advice

 On the 4th August (Tuesday), the Chancellor of the Exchequer Rishi Sunak provided an update regarding the Green Homes Grant.
 The scheme will run for six months until the end of March 2021.
 You can find more information on the scheme here.
-Wimbledon Windows has put together this helpful article to answer any queries our customers may have on the scheme.
+Although Wimbledon Windows is not taking part in the scheme, we have put together this helpful article to answer any queries our customers may have.

 What’s Included in the Grant?